Last Updated: [December 31, 2019]

 analyze the performance of our Services and its various features and content.

-Engagement data often includes elements such as the date and time a “request” is made, the model of the Device making the “request,” the type and version of operating system running on a Device, the browser making the request, routing information, IP address, the Device’s geographic location, search terms a user enters, what URL a Device most recently visited, and, if a mobile application is used, an anonymous unique number.
-Engagement Data generally does not personally identify a Device’s user.
-However, it can be combined with personal information.
+Engagement data often includes elements such as the date and time a “request” is made, the model of the Device making the “request,” the type and version of operating system running on a Device, the browser making the request, routing information, IP address, geolocation, search terms a user enters, what URL a Device most recently visited, and, if a mobile application is used, an anonymous unique number.
+Engagement Data can also include Internet or other electronic network activity information, including, but not limited to, browsing history, search history, and information regarding a consumer’s interaction with an Internet website, application, or advertisement.
+Engagement Data can be combined with personal information.
 If so, we treat such combined information the same way we treat personal information.
-Additionally, in the event that our Engagement Tools collect data elements that contain personal information, we treat those data elements as personal information.

 You have the ability to control how certain Engagement Tools operate by modifying the settings on your Device or its software.
 Most browsers, for example, allow you to refuse accepting cookies, and many mobile Devices allow you to disable the sending of location information.
 In some cases, doing these things could diminish the performance of our Services or render them inoperable.
 To learn more about Engagement Tools and how we use Engagement Data please see the section below entitled “How Information is Used.”